TwilCynder/kuribrawl/doc/modding.md

 - `h<frame id> <x> <y> <w> <h> <damages> <angle> [<hitID>] [<priority>]` : creates a hitbox on the secified frame, with the specified damage and angle.
     - `hitID` is the numerical identifier of the hit this hitbox belongs to.
 If an hitbox connects with another fighter that has already been hit by an hitbox with the same hitID, it will do nothing.
 This means that only two hitboxes with different hitIDs can both connect.
 For most moves hitID will always be 0, but different hitIDs allow for the creation of multihits.
-    - `priority` of two hitboxes connect on the same frame, the hitbox with the highest priority is used.
+    - `priority` if two hitboxes connect on the same frame, the hitbox with the highest priority is used.